 According to the Centers for Disease Control and Prevention, there's been an increase in mental health-related emergency room visits for people under age 18 during the pandemic.
 When researchers compared the same time periods in 2020 and 2019, visits increased by 24% for kids ages 5-11 and 31% for those ages 12-17.

 These numbers are an indication of mental health emergencies.
-Many stressed kids have suffered over the past year, even if a trip to the ER wasn’t needed.
+Many stressed kids have suffered over the past year, even if they didn't need a trip to the ER.

 Wreaking Havoc on Mental Health